columbia/osdi23-paper114-ae/README.md

-# Spoq: Scaling Machine-Checkable Verification for Large System Software
+# Spoq: Scaling Machine-Checkable Systems Verification in Coq

 This artifact consists of three parts.
 The first part demonstrates how to leverage AutoV framework to generate specifications and proofs for SeKVM.